floidgilbert/jsr223/readme-release.txt

 --- Change version numbers and dependencies in DESCRIPTION file.

---- Build and test R project.
+--- Build and test R project on all supported platforms.
     Run standard tests with `devtools::test()`.
-    Run the non-distributed tests in the tests folder above the R project folder.
-Be sure to read any testing instructions carefully.
+    Run the non-distributed tests in the tests folder above the R project folder (if any).
+Be sure to read testing instructions in each file carefully.
     Run `devtools::check()`.

 --- Build R project source package.

---- Move source package into an empty directory and check it using `R CMD check --as-cran`
+--- Move source package into an empty directory and check it using `R CMD check --as-cran jsr223_xxx.tar.gz`

 - Update release notes/news (R/jdx/NEWS).